 Rather than using nuts, cookie butter spread is made by blending spiced Belgian Biscoff cookies with sugar, oil, and flour, among other ingredients.
 It turns into a creamy, caramel and spice spread that magically tastes like the holidays.

-I've packed a generous amount (180 grams; ¾ cup) of cookie butter spread into these easy drop cookies, and topped them with an extra spoonful prior to baking for good measure.
+I've packed a generous amount of cookie butter spread into these easy drop cookies, and topped them with an extra spoonful prior to baking for good measure.
 The dough is very quick to mix up, and requires no refrigeration or rest time prior to baking.
 You can have this entire batch of Biscoff cookies baked in an hour!

-I tested the recipe for these cookies 5 times until I found just the right combination of texture, flavor and leavening.
-They're crispy and light on the edges, with a chewy, soft center.
-The warm, caramel taste of Biscoff comes through in the buttery cookies.
-As they bake and spread, the extra cookie butter melts onto the top of the cookies in a lacy pattern, adding visual interest and a creamy contrast.
+I tested the recipe for these cookies five times to nail the right balance of texture, flavor, and leavening.
+The edges bake up crisp and golden, while the centers stay thick and tender.
+The warm, caramel flavor of Biscoff comes through in every buttery bite.
+As they spread in the oven, the extra cookie butter melts into delicate, lacy edges that add visual flair and creamy contrast.

 If you like Lotus Biscoff cookie butter spread, you'll also enjoy these fudgy biscoff blondies.
-And for more spices, try these lebkuchen-like German spice bar cookies and rich, chewy chocolate gingerbread cookies.
+And for more spiced cookies, try these lebkuchen-like German spice bar cookies and rich, chewy chocolate gingerbread cookies.

 Ingredients